FortiGate

 Verify that source NAT is applied on the policy to translate the internal IP to the public IP of the firewall.

 Check in Forward Traffic logs by filtering the source and destination IP (of the website) if there are send and receive bytes.
-If the number of bytes is zero, this means that there is no reply was received from the destination.
+If the number of bytes is zero, this means that no reply was received from the destination.
 In Forward Traffic logs, it can also be verified if a reset packet is sent by the client or server.

 If this is verified, test with a different browser/machine on the same internal network.
 If the issue persists, it could be an ISP issue.
 Try to connect to a different ISP or try to route traffic to the second route using the policy route.
 Use this KB article for the same:

-Technical Tip: Configuring the Firewall Policy Routes.
+Technical Tip: Configuring the Firewall Policy Routes

 In case of a single ISP link, bypass FortiGate and connect the laptop directly to the ISP router to identify if the issue is the same.